 The SUSCC Tractor-Trailer Truck Driver Program is a six-week, highly intensive occupational training program with the end result being employment in the field.
 This is a "Job Oriented" training program.
 Individuals interested in this program must be at least 21 years of age and complete the following prior to enrollment: Obtain and pass a Class "A" CDL physical and drug screen; obtain from the Department of Public Safety a current motor vehicle report (MVR); and obtain a Class "A" Learner's Permit.
 The individual will be required to provide the Tractor-Trailer Truck Driver Training Department with copies of the long and short form of the CDL physical, proof of drug screen passage, original MVR and CDL Learner's Permit prior to enrollment.
-All physicals, drug screens and MVRs must be dated within 30 days of class enrollment.
+All drug screens and MVRs must be dated within 30 days of class enrollment.
+Tuition and fees must be paid prior to the beginning of the class.